 “we referenced 284 published scientific studies to verify the claims that we make about the ingredients in Leptigen.”

-While I do know that research exists on the ingredients of the product, that is not the same thing as research on the supplement itself.
+Understand that while research exists on the ingredients of the supplement, that is not the same thing as research on the supplement itself.
 To best understand the supplement its necessary to look at its ingredients.

 |Decaffeinated green tea extract||200 mg|